souzafcharles/souzafcharles/README.md

 ## :briefcase: Career

-- I'm currently seeking new opportunities in the field of Junior Software Developer.
+- I am actively seeking new opportunities in the field of Software Developer.

 <div align="center">
   <a href="https://www.linkedin.com/in/charlesfernandesdesouza">